brsaylor/TuneTutor-proto/README.md

    http://sourceforge.net/projects/mpg123/files/mpg123/1.22.1/ and place the extracted folder, mpg123-1.22.1, in the third-party folder.

+8. Patch mpg123 (this just changes some settings in the Xcode project): Open a terminal and cd into TuneTutor/third-party/mpg123-1.22.1, then:
+   * patch -p1 < ../../mpg123-1.22.1.patch

-8. Download the Rubber Band Library v1.8.1 source from http://www.breakfastquay.com/rubberband/ and place the extracted folder, rubberband-1.8.1, in the third-party folder.
+9. Download the Rubber Band Library v1.8.1 source from http://www.breakfastquay.com/rubberband/ and place the extracted folder, rubberband-1.8.1, in the third-party folder.

-9. Patch, build, and install librubberband: Open a terminal and cd into TuneTutor/third-party/rubberband-1.8.1, then run the following commands:
+10. Patch and build librubberband: Open a terminal and cd into TuneTutor/third-party/rubberband-1.8.1, then run the following commands:
     * patch -p1 < ../../rubberband-1.8.1.patch
     * mkdir lib
     * make -f Makefile.osx library
-    * sudo cp lib/librubberband.dylib /usr/lib
+    * rm lib/librubberband.dylib

-10. Open TuneTutor.xcodeproj in Xcode, hit the build/run button, and cross your fingers!
+11. Open TuneTutor.xcodeproj in Xcode, hit the build/run button, and cross your fingers!